yieme/hexo-theme-freewill/README.md

 3) Create pages

-Freemind offers you the customized Categories, Tags and About pages.
+freewill offers you the customized Categories, Tags and About pages.
 But you need to manually create these page at your 'source' folder.

 For example, to create a `Categories` page, you may create a `index.html` file at `source/categories/` folder with the following contents: